StrayRobots/cli/straylib/straylib/README.md

 # straylib

-A library for working with Stray Studio data and anything
+A library for working with Stray Studio data and anything related.

 ## Setup and testing